S0M3N/linux-setup/README.md

   ./setup.sh
 ```

-and done you are ready to go with your linux for programming.
+and that's it, you are all set with your linux for programming, go on and build extremely unique and make the world think of you.

 Don't forget to get your desired extension for VS Code to run your code for desirably.

 Soon you will get a setup file for other distributions too and I will also modify the debian one time to time when required.

+We support open source do you.
+With linux the user have power not the organisation.

 ## License